Enkidu-6/tor-ddos/README.md

 modprobe xt_recent ip_list_tot=10000
 ```

-Just in case you didnâ€™t want to edit your **sysctl.conf**.
+Just in case you didn't want to edit your **sysctl.conf**.
 You should at least do these three lines.
 The last one is important because when you are keeping track of connections, by default linux keeps track of 100 of them at most and then replaces them with new connections.
 We want to keep a longer list so we increase it to 10000.

-The reason I didnâ€™t do this on top of the page is because when your iptables is not cleared, there might be rules that are using it and it keeps a lock on this file therefore editing it would not be easily possible.
+The reason I didn't do this on top of the page is because when your iptables is not cleared, there might be rules that are using it and it keeps a lock on this file therefore editing it would not be easily possible.